mhl/mysociety-cvs/ms/web/wordpress_2_6/wp-content/plugins/includer/readme.txt

 Allows you you embedd php and text from files on your server into your posts.

-To use you need to have a folder called includer at the root of your web serving directory.
+To use you need to have a folder called includer above the root of your web serving directory.
 You place files you will be wanting to include in pages or posts here. eg a file called testy.php